The ISO 31000 standard

 Risk treatment: changing the magnitude and likelihood of consequences, both positive and negative, to achieve a net increase in benefit.

 Establishing the context: this activity, which was not included in earlier risk management process descriptions, consists of defining the scope for the risk management process, defining the organization’s objectives, and establishing the risk evaluation criteria.
-The context comprises both external elements (regulatory environment, market conditions, stakeholder expectations) and internal elements (the organization’s governance, culture, standards and rules, capabilities, existing contracts, worker expectations, information systems, etc.).
+The context comprises both external elements (regulatory environment, market conditions, external stakeholder expectations) and internal elements (the organization’s governance, culture, standards and rules, capabilities, existing contracts, worker expectations, information systems, etc.).

 Monitoring and review: this task consists of measuring risk management performance against indicators, which are periodically reviewed for appropriateness.
 It involves checking for deviations from the risk management plan, checking whether the risk management framework, policy and plan are still appropriate, given organizations’ external and internal context, reporting on risk, progress with the risk management plan and how well the risk management policy is being followed, and reviewing the effectiveness of the risk management framework.